moosefs/moosefs/README.md

 * Debian 8/9
 * RHEL/CentOS 6/7
 * FreeBSD 9.3/10/11
-* MacOS X 10.9-10.13
+* macOS 10.9-10.14
 * Raspbian 8 (Jessie) - Raspberry Pi 3

 Minimal set of packages, which are needed to run MooseFS:

 * `moosefs-master` MooseFS Master Server for metadata servers,
 * `moosefs-chunkserver` MooseFS Chunkserver for data storage servers,
 * `moosefs-client` MooseFS Client - client side package to mount the filesystem.

 ### Source code
-Feel free to download source code either from GitHub code repository or from [our website archives](https://moosefs.com/download/#source-code).
+Feel free to download the source code from our GitHub code repository!

 Install the following dependencies before building MooseFS from sources:

 * Debian/Ubuntu: `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config`
 * CentOS/RHEL: `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig`

 Recommended packages:

 * Debian/Ubuntu: `sudo apt install fuse`
 * CentOS/RHEL: `sudo yum install fuse`

 Building MooseFS on Linux can be easily done by running `./linux_build.sh`.
-Similarly, use `./freebsd_build.sh` in order to build MooseFS on FreeBSD and respectively `./macosx_build.sh` on MacOS X. Remember, that those scripts do not install (i.e. do not run `make install` at the end).
+Similarly, use `./freebsd_build.sh` in order to build MooseFS on FreeBSD and respectively `./macosx_build.sh` on macOS.
+Remember, that these scripts do not install binaries (i.e. do not run `make install`) at the end.
 Run this command manually.

 ### Minimal setup
 Just three steps to have MooseFS up and running: